caoyunkang/caoyunkang.github.io/_pages/about.md

 - **Technical Expertise**: Proficient in adapting models such as CLIP/LLM/Stable Diffusion, multimodal anomaly detection, and full-stack development for industrial quality inspection systems

 # 🔥 News
+- *2025.07*: &nbsp;🎉🎉 Our paper addressed [Zero-shot Image Anomaly Detection](https://github.com/hmyao22/GRNR) has been accepted by IEEE TSMC.
+- *2025.07*: &nbsp;🎉🎉 Our paper addressed [Zero-shot Image Anomaly Detection](https://arxiv.org/abs/2507.11003) has been accepted by ICCV ADFM.
+- *2025.07*: &nbsp;🎉🎉 Our papers addressed [Point Cloud Anomaly Detection](https://arxiv.org/abs/2507.21555) and [Fully Unsupervised Anomaly Detection](https://github.com/hustzhangyuxin/LLBNAD) have been accepted by IEEE SMC.
 - *2025.05*: &nbsp;🎉🎉 We are deeply honored to have been awarded the <span style="color:#b02418; font-weight:bold;">Best Student Paper Award</span> at CSCWD2025 for our paper [MLLM-based Anomaly Detection](https://arxiv.org/abs/2403.11083).
 - *2025.04*: &nbsp;🎉🎉 Our paper addressed [Zero-shot Image Anomaly Detection]() has been accepted by IJCAI.
 - *2025.04*: 🎉🎉 We successfully organized the [CVPR2025 Pre-conference "Industrial Vision" Special Session)](https://mp.weixin.qq.com/s/opOMTAN2s7kLVwVaNfwAfg), which attracted over 5,000 online viewers!